 Instructions

 - Bring the ingredients to a low bubble, stir, lid and turn the heat down to low.
-Cook for 8-10 minutes, checking at five minutes for texture and stirring occassionally.
+Cook for 8-10 minutes, checking at five minutes for texture and stirring occasionally.
 The pears should be fork tender, and soft but not mushy when they're done (although if they get mushy, they're still delicious! – this is the versatility of this recipe – cook em' how you like em'!).
 Cook for a few more minutes, lid on, if needed.

 - Meanwhile, whisk the water and cornstarch in a small bowl.
-Once the apples are done, remove the lid and pour in the slurry.
+Once the pears are done, remove the lid and pour in the slurry.
 Stir.
 Bring to a simmer, and cook for 30 seconds.
 Remove from heat and allow to cool slightly, stirring a few times until glossy.
 The pears will thicken further as they cool.
 If you prefer a little looser set, add a splash or two of water and stir.
 Now is a good time to taste for cinnamon and ginger adjustment.
 If more spice is preferred, sprinkle in another 1/4 teaspoon of each.
 More sweet?
 Add a drizzle more of maple.

 - Stir in additions, if using, and/or share the pears warm on banana pecan oat waffles, pancakes, like these sourdough pancakes, in creamy oatmeal or spooned over ice cream.